oroinc/OroCalendarBundle/README.md

 ## Overview

-This bundle integrates the [jQuery FullCalendar](http://arshaw.com/fullcalendar/) plugin into the OroPlatform and provides other calendar related functionality, such as view calendars of other users, system calendars, synchronization with external calendars, etc.
+This bundle integrates the [jQuery FullCalendar](http://arshaw.com/fullcalendar/) plugin into OroPlatform and provides other calendar related functionality, such as view calendars of other users, system calendars, synchronization with external calendars, etc.

 ## UI